Why Union lets students choose

 That said, I’m aware of the downside of not requiring test scores.
 They can be useful in assessing students from both high-performing schools and low.
 At the high end, you may have a pool of students who all have strong transcripts and excellent grades.
 High test scores could set a student apart.
 For students from low-performing schools, test scores can demonstrate skill and ability against a standardized measuring stick.
 That can be important when college admissions officials question a school’s rigor or grades.

-As a counselor, when advising students whether to include or exclude test scores in their applications, the question is: will the test scores help the student put his or her best foot forward?
+As a counselor, when advising students whether to include or exclude test scores in their applications, the question is: will the test scores help the student put their best foot forward?
 If so, great.

 Ultimately, we in admissions want all students to have the opportunity to show themselves in the best light.
 That’s why we encourage personal interviews, which many schools don’t offer.
 We want to evaluate students holistically.
 We’re not just looking for kids who can test well on any given Saturday.
 We want students with passionate academic interests, who will contribute fully to our tight-knit community.